-Quinclorac 75 DF is a an herbicide that is not supposed to be used on St. Augustine grass.
-However, it may not 100 percent kill off the St. Augustine and it may also damage zoysia at a lesser extent than the St. Augustine.
+Quinclorac-based herbicides are not supposed to be used on St. Augustine grass.
+However, they may not 100 percent kill off the St. Augustine and they may also damage zoysia at a lesser extent than the St. Augustine.
 The problem with this is that certain St. Augustines recover from damage at a faster rate than zoysias.
 The St. Augustine will recover and potentially continue to grow into the damaged zoysia.

 The best and most effective herbicide for driving out St. Augustine from EMPIRE Zoysia lawns is Fusilade II Herbicide.
 However, it is highly suggested you follow the label’s application instructions closely so that it doesn’t harm the zoysia.
 When too much is applied, it will damage your zoysia lawn, which defeats the purpose of application.

 With that being said, the safest way to remove St. Augustine from your EMPIRE Zoysia is by hand-pulling the stolons.
 Although they are fairly easy to pull out, this takes a longer amount of time and the St. Augustine will continue to come back.
 However, hand-pulling St. Augustine stolons guarantees the safety of your EMPIRE Zoysia lawn.